-20. Data subjects in the European Union (or any jurisdiction with equivalent legislation to the European Union General Data Protection Regulation) have certain rights in respect of their personal data.
+20. Data subjects in the European Union (or any jurisdiction with equivalent legislation to the GDPR) have certain rights in respect of their Personal Information.
 These rights have effect in Jersey to the extent provided by the Data Protection (Jersey) Law 2018 and the Data Protection Authority (Jersey) Law 2018.

-23. You also have the right to lodge a complaint about the processing of your personal information either with us, with the Data Protection Authority in Jersey (https://oicjersey.org).
+24. You also have the right to lodge a complaint about the processing of your Personal Information either with us or with the Data Protection Authority in Jersey (https://oicjersey.org).

 24. Edward Scott and Co only keeps data for as long as necessary to fulfil the purposes (as set out above) for which we collected it.
 The Edward Scott and Co policy is to retain data in relation to a client matter for at least 11 years from the conclusion of that matter.
 This is subject to certain exceptions (including in instances where the personal data is relevant to a dispute after closure of the matter or where the data cannot be deleted for legal, regulatory or technical reasons).